 5. CrossFit Anti-Doping Sanctions Can Vary

 CrossFit allows sanctions for violations of the CFDTP to be determined on a case-by-case basis, while the WADC takes a much more uniform approach in determining how an athlete will be penalized.
 While the CFDTP states the standard sanction is four years, CrossFit has the discretion to determine each sanction on a case-by-case basis for reasons of its own choosing.

 The types of sanctions an athlete may face under the CFDTP are similar to the types of sanctions available under the WADC:

 - Loss of prize money

 - Loss of individual and/or team results

-If you've been accused of a violation, working with an experienced anti-doping attorney is your best option for minimizing the effect sanctions may have on your ability to compete in the sport you love.
+If you've been accused of a violation, working with our experienced anti-doping attorney is your best option for minimizing the effect sanctions may have on your ability to compete in the sport you love.

-Attorneys Paul Greene and Matthew Kaiser are leaders in the field of sports law who have represented athletes from over 50 countries spanning nearly every sports category.
+Anti-doping lawyers Paul Greene and Matthew Kaiser are leaders in the field of sports law who have represented athletes from over 50 countries spanning nearly every sports category.
 When it comes to anti-doping rule violations, you can't afford to take chances.
 Not only are your career and reputation at stake—so are your lifelong dreams.
-If you have been accused of violating anti-doping rules, please contact us online or call us directly at +1-207-747-5899 to schedule a free consultation with one of our international anti-doping lawyers.
+If you have been accused of violating anti-doping rules, please contact us online or call us directly at +1-207-747-5899 to schedule a initital consultation with one of our international anti-doping lawyers.